-Congratulations, this fifth installment of t0p5 is curated by Theodore Darst, a Chicago-based new media artist.
+This fifth installment of t0p5 is curated by Theodore Darst, a Chicago-based artist.
 His work has exhibited at the MCA Chicago, GLI.TC/H, 319 Scholes, Co-Prosperity Sphere, Kunsthalle New, and he has projected visuals for many musicians, including Bullet Hell, Jerome Baez, Xina Xurner, and at the Neon Marshmallow Festival.
 Theo recently finished his undergraduate studies at SAIC.

 Without further ado, here is Theodore Darst’s t0p5.